 Academic Success Workshops (ASW's), available through the Learning Center, are designed to help EOP students develop their academic skills.
 Workshop topics include: Strategic Time Management, Networking for Academic Success, Textbook Tactics, The Art of Relaxation, and Exam Game Plan.

-All EOP students who qualify for financial aid may be eligible to receive the EOP grant up to $2000 as determined by the Financial Aid office.
+All EOP students who qualify for financial aid may be eligible to receive the EOP grant as determined by the Financial Aid office.
 EOP grants are awarded based on availability of funding.
-To be considered for the EOP grant, students must file the Free Application for Federal Student Aid (FAFSA) which is available at www.fafsa.ed.gov.
+To be considered for the EOP grant, students must file the Free Application for Federal Student Aid (FAFSA) or the CA Dream Act Application.

-EOP 1st and 2nd year students are assigned to peer mentors who provide support, encouragement, and guidance.
-Fist-year students are required to meet with their peer mentors each month.
-Second-year student are require to meet with their peer mentor twice a semester.
+EOP 1st and 2nd year students are assigned to a peer mentor who provides support, encouragement, and guidance.
+First and second year students are required to meet with their peer mentor twice a semester.